Who am I?

 My work was listed as an honorable mention in the Caketrain Competition and the Madeline P. Plonsker Emerging Writers Residency Prize judged by Brian Evenson, nominated for the Pushcart Prize and Best of the Net, and the recipient of the University of Arizona Foundation Award.

-I spend as much time as I can with my daughters, mountain bike, play guitar, do calisthenics, and walk around my backyard barefoot.
+When not working, I spend as much time as I can with my daughters, mountain bike, play guitar, do calisthenics, and walk around my backyard barefoot.
 There's also running, web development, knowledge graphs, gardening, and a few other interests—hopefully write about each of them someday.

 Joel Hans and his daughters